Geitodoris patagonica

 Geitodoris patagonica is a species of sea slug or dorid nudibranch, a marine gastropod mollusk in the family Discodorididae.

+Distribution

+Geitodoris patagonica is mainly found in the Patagonia region of Argentina and Chile, but it has also been found on the Falkland Islands.

 Description

 The maximum recorded body length is 30 mm.

 Ecology

 Minimum recorded depth is 9 m.
 Maximum recorded depth is 10 m.